-D. Any person who violates the provisions of this chapter is liable for any actual damages suffered by any aggrieved hotel worker and for statutory damages of one hundred and 00/100 dollars (\$100.00) per aggrieved hotel worker per each day of violation, except that statutory damages for failure to maintain or provide records shall not exceed one thousand and 00/100 dollars (\$1,000.00) per day for all affected hotel workers.
+D. Any person who violates the provisions of this chapter is liable for any actual damages suffered by any aggrieved hotel worker, event center worker, or airport hospitality worker.
+For each violation of this article, such person shall also be liable for penalties of up to two hundred dollars (\$200) per aggrieved hotel worker, event center worker, or airport hospitality worker per each day of violation, except that penalties for failure to maintain or provide records shall not exceed one thousand five hundred dollars (\$1,500) per day for all affected workers.
 For willful violations, the amount of monies and penalties to be paid under this subsection shall be trebled.